 Introducing release 4.1, the latest update to our Backblaze Personal Backup and Backblaze Business Backup clients.
 This is our first major release with our new product names.
 What new names, you say?
-Our initial product, delivered 8 years ago, was Backblaze Online Backup, a good name.
+Our initial product, delivered eight years ago, was Backblaze Online Backup, a good name.
 Over time we added a second product, Backblaze for Business.
-Then several months ago, we added our third product, B2 Cloud Storage.
+Then several months ago, we added our third product, Backblaze B2 Cloud Storage.
 It was at that time we decided to rename the first two products.
-Backblaze Online Backup became Backblaze Personal Backup and was for individuals and Backblaze for Business became Backblaze Business Backup for companies and organizations with five or more client computers.
+Backblaze Online Backup became Backblaze Personal Backup and was for individuals, and Backblaze for Business became Backblaze Business Backup for companies and organizations with five or more client computers.
 Here is what’s new with release 4.1.

 In another case of changing names, we have renamed the “Transfer Backup State” feature to “Inherit Backup State” beginning in 4.1.
-The functionality is the same; you can move Backblaze to another system and “Inherit” your backup status on your new computer – without having to reupload your data.
+The functionality is the same; you can move Backblaze to another system and “Inherit” your backup status on your new computer—without having to re-upload your data.
 This is a time-saving and bandwidth-saving feature when moving your Backblaze backup from one system to another.
 Please read the Inherit Backup State instructions in our Knowledge Base before you start to get the best results.

-Retina display improvements on the Mac
+Retina Display Improvements on the Mac

 Mac users with a Retina display will be seeing Backblaze Personal Backup a little clearer with release 4.1.
 We updated the graphics so they display better on Retina capable screens.

 We all know that Backblaze automatically backs up the data on a PC or Mac.
-By default we exclude certain files from the backup, for example applications and system files.
+By default, we exclude certain files from the backup, for example, applications and system files.
 This works fine for about 99% of our customers, but there are some users who want to know more.
 Until now, the list of files being excluded was buried deep in our code and hidden away from prying eyes.
 Release 4.1 makes it a little easier for the 1% of you who are curious about which files are being excluded.
 Check out our knowledge base to learn more about file exclusions.

 Version 4.1 of Backblaze Personal Backup and Backblaze Business Backup can be installed and is supported on the following client operating systems.